Kansas Abortion Statistics

 Total Abortions (2015): 6,931

-The Centers for Disease Control (CDC) reports that 7,422 abortions took place in Kansas during 2013.
+The Centers for Disease Control (CDC) reports that 6,931 abortions took place in Kansas during 2015.
+This number includes abortions performed on out-of-state residents but does not include abortions performed on Kansas residents in other states.
 The table below compares Kansas abortion totals by year.

 *U.S. averages are limited to reporting districts.